Film: Galaxy Quest

 - Freak Out: Alexander's panic attack at every convention.
 You can set your watch by it.

 - Gallows HumorJason: Hey Sarris, how're you doing?

 Sarris: (Shows the head of his lieutenant mounted on a stick) Better than my lieutenant!

-Completely averted with Sarris, whose defeats tend to come because he has absolutely zero chance of knowing something (Omega-13, or that the Thermians had based their beliefs on another culture's entertainment), or because he's an actual military leader, not merely pretending ( and thus didn't expect a deft maneuver that'd be suicide for any but the best pilots, from a pilot who nearly crashed the ship as they disembarked.
+- By contrast Sarris' own defeats tend to come because he has zero chance of knowing something (Omega-13, or that the Thermians had based their beliefs on another culture's entertainment), or because he's an actual military leader, not merely pretending ( and thus didn't expect a deft maneuver that'd be suicide for any but the best pilots, from a pilot who nearly crashed the ship as they disembarked.
 Plus said maneuver was Crazy Enough to Work but would never be tried in real life; the actors did it because that would be the TV method of doing it).

 Guy: Didn't you guys ever watch the show?!

 - Guy Fleegman berates the others for their Genre Blindness, especially about the miners.
 Ironically, the only thing he is Wrong Genre Savvy about is his status as a Red Shirt.
 He is the only character who is not mortally wounded before Jason activates the Omega-13.